 The Moesian hydrogeological region coincides in area with the geomorphological region of the Danube hilly plain and the tectonic region of the Moesian plate.
-The North-Fore-Balkan fault https://www.researchgate.net/publication/272178488 A Digital Groundwater Map_Of_Bulgaria_In_1500_000_Sc ale-Objectives_And_Methodological_Approach serves as the southern boundary of the region.
+The North-Fore-Balkan fault serves as the southern boundary of the region.
 Three first order morphotectonic structures (regions) have formed as a result of continuous epirogenic movements: Lom-Pleven depression - on the west; North-Bulgarian uplift - in the middle; Varna depression - on the east.